SeaGL/seagl.github.io/_posts/2024-09-29-Keynotes-intro.md

 tags: '2024'
 ---

-We are very pleased to announce our 2024 Seattle GNU/Linux conference keynotes:
+We are very pleased to announce our 2024 Seattle GNU/Linux conference keynote speakers:

 ## Christopher Neugebauer